 Family Encyclopedia >> Home & Garden

-Here are 5 simple and effective tips for effortlessly cleaning a cast iron casserole.
+Here are 5 simple, effective tips to clean your cast iron casserole effortlessly.
 Watch:

 Contents

 • 1.
-Soda crystals to recover a burnt background
+Soda crystals to recover a burnt bottom

 • 2.
 Salt to loosen sticky residue